Konrad Seitz

+Konrad Seitz (18 January 1934 – 11 August 2023) was a German academic and diplomat.

+Biography

-Konrad Seitz (born 1934) is a German academic and diplomat.
-He has studied Philosophy, History and Classical Philology in Munich and International Economics and International Law at Fletcher School (Tufts-Harvard, MA, 1967).
+Konrad Seitz was born in Munich on 18 January 1934.
+He studied philosophy, history and classical philology in Munich and international economics and international law at Fletcher School (Tufts-Harvard, MA, 1967).
 In 1965 Dr. Seitz entered the German Foreign Service, and in 1975 he became a speechwriter for then-foreign minister Hans-Dietrich Genscher, a position he retained until 1987.
 Subsequently, he served as German ambassador to India, Italy and China.

-Konrad Seitz was born in Munich.
-He is author of a number of books.
+Seitz was the author of a number of books.
 His book China.
 Eine Weltmacht kehrt zurück made it into a top-10 listing of important business books by financial information service Bloomberg.

+Seitz died on 11 August 2023, at the age of 89.